VOX PATHFINDER 15 (V9158)

-I bought this amplifier new in 1999 to pair with a 12-string Seagull acoustic guitar.
-At the time I was experimenting with a Dean Markley acoustic pickup and DOD Chorus pedal.
-It was perfect for my needs: 15W transistor output, small size, and a nice vintage look.
+In 1999 I bought this amp new for $119 to pair with a 12-string Seagull acoustic guitar.
+At the time I was experimenting with a Dean Markley acoustic pickup and DOD Chorus pedal and needed an amp.
+It was perfect for my needs: 14W transistor output, small size, and a vintage look.
 But after a while I moved on to another project and this amp ended up in storage.
-Incidentally, VOX only produced this until about 2001 when it was upgraded to the V9158R, a model that included a spring action reverb circuit.
-This original V9158 has no reverb.
+VOX only produced this until about 2001 when it was upgraded to the V9158R, a model that included a spring action reverb circuit.

-Fast-forward to 2017: Out of the blue I got the bug to buy an electric guitar.
+Fast-forward two decades: Out of the blue I got the bug to buy an electric guitar.
 I'd been playing strictly acoustic for years and the idea of a hollow body electric to play some jazz improvs suddenly appealed to me.
 I remembered my VOX amp in storage and pulled it out of the closet.
-I was pleased to read online that over the years this little amp with 8" speaker has achieved somewhat of a cult status (!)
-There were quite a few reviews praising the sound quality of the amp, as though VOX engineered a bit of magic into it somehow.
-But after nearly two decades of sitting idle I suspected that the electrolytic capacitors in mine were a bit dried out.
+I was pleased to read online that over the years this little amp with 8" speaker had achieved somewhat of a cult status (!)
+There were quite a few reviews praising the sound quality of the amp as though VOX engineered a bit of magic into it.
+But after nearly 20 years of sitting idle I suspected the electrolytic capacitors were a bit dried out.
 So I took it apart for an assessment and to see what could be modded.

 BELOW: With the head removed.
 The black staining on the the rear panel is paint overspray from the factory.

-BELOW: The amp contains one 8" blue driver manufactured under license from VOX and specially voiced for this amp.
+BELOW: The amp contains an 8" VOX driver specially voiced for this amp.
 I measured it at 6.8 ohms.

 THE CIRCUIT BOARD